-‘Dog Sitters Gone Wild’: Owner Comes Home To Shirtless Men, Lube, And A Camcorder
+Dog Sitters Gone Wild: Owner Comes Home To Shirtless Men, Lube, And A Camcorder

 — KRON4 News (@kron4news) August 28, 2018

-Keller said that once the dog sitter left, he began the process of going through his house to ensure everything was as it should be, He reported that there were stains on his couch, which he alleges must be from bodily fluids, and that his dog, Jimbo, was locked in the bedroom “sitting in his own urine and acting terrified.”
-He didn’t report that anything had been stolen, or damage beyond the stains to his couch and carpet.
+Keller said that once the dog sitter left, he began the process of going through his house to ensure everything was as it should be.
+He reported that there were stains on his couch, which he alleges must be from bodily fluids, and that his dog, Jimbo, was locked in the bedroom “sitting in his own urine and acting terrified.”
+He didn’t report that anything had been stolen or damaged beyond the stains to his couch and carpet.

 The dog sitter stated that she took a shower and then sat on the couch while wearing a towel prior to her friends arriving, so that must be where anything resembling a stain comes from.
 For Keller, it only reaffirmed his suspicions that his house was being used to make amateur adult films.
-When Wag! was contacted for a comment, they stated that the dog sitter in question had a 4.96 star rating out of five stars based on 305 walks and sittings.
+When Wag! was contacted for a comment, they stated that the dog sitter in question had a 4.96-star rating out of five stars based on 305 walks and sittings.
 They further stated that they would look into the matter independently.

 “We have launched an investigation into this incident and have suspended the sitter from our platform.
 The circumstances around this incident are unacceptable, and we expect everyone on our platform to conduct themselves in a professional manner.
 The trust and safety of the Wag! community is a top priority, and we are working with the dog’s owner to restore his trust.”